sharhar/Leopard-EM/docs/programs/match_template.md

 ### Output result files

-The next block is the `match_template_result` configuration which defined the output paths for the match template program results.
-Note that these paths need to be writable by the user executing the program, and the `match_template_result` needs to be set to `true` if you are overwriting pre-existing result files.
+The next block is the `match_template_result` configuration which defines where to save match template results to disk Note that these paths need to be writable by the user executing the program, and the `match_template_result` needs to be set to `true` if you are overwriting pre-existing result files.

 ```yaml